5 Ways To Improve Your Prostate Health—from a Physician

 Exercise is key to keeping your prostate healthy and lowering your risk of prostate cancer.
 In one study from the International Journal of Epidemiology, men who had a variation in their genetic code that corresponded with greater physical activity, had up to 50% reduced risk of prostate cancer.
 This study echoes previous research showing that regular exercise helps cut the risk of prostate cancer and other prostate issues.4

-Supplementing with natural and researched ingredients that are shown to support and promote healthy prostate function can give you the boost of protection you need.
-ProstaCaid, a researched blend of 33 prostate-specific botanicals and nutrients, actively supports prostate and urinary function, and defends prostate cellular health—even against aggressive prostate cells.
-Superstar ingredients include turmeric, quercetin, saw palmetto, and pumpkin seed oil.
-Other additions, such as stinging nettle leaf and alpha lipoic acid, provided much-needed immune and hormonal support.*
+ProstaCaid is a science-backed blend of 33 prostate-specific botanicals and nutrients.
+This physician-formulated supplement actively supports prostate and urinary function, and defends prostate cellular health — even against aggressive prostate cells.
+Superstar ingredients include turmeric, quercetin, pomegranate, pygeum, saw palmetto, and pumpkin seed oil.
+Other additions, such as vitamin D, DIM, nettle leaf and alpha lipoic acid, provid much-needed immune and hormonal support.*

 ProstaCaid